bbauska/meta-react-basics/README.md

 >
 > }

-Here\'s another way you could do it:
+Here&apos;s another way you could do it:

 > function addTwo(a, b) {
 >